cabrerahector/wordpress-popular-posts/readme.txt

 * It can also display comment count for each entry.
 Enabled by default.

-* If you want to, you can also include a small excerpt of each post.
-If activated, you can also limit the excerpt to display a certain amount of characters (25 by default).
+* If you want to, you can limit the amount of characters displayed for each entry listed.
+If activated, you can also limit the excerpt to display a certain number of characters (25 by default).
 Disabled by default.

 == Installation ==